-All participants had a history of violent offending, with most witnessing violence in the home as a child and over half (57%) having been victim to physical abuse during childhood.
-Victimisation throughout childhood and subsequent use of violence as an adult has been described as the intergenerational transfer of violence occurring by way of imitation and/or tolerance of similar behaviours and experiences into adulthood (Mair et al., 2012).
-Regardless of the level of adversity experienced during childhood, a significant proportion (93%) of participants reported to have experienced intimate partner violence, which supports previous research findings (Jones et al., 2018; Messina & Calhoun, 2021).
+All participants had a history of violent offending, with most witnessing violence in the home as a child, and over half (57%) having been victim to physical abuse during childhood.
+Victimization throughout childhood and subsequent use of violence as an adult has been described as the intergenerational transfer of violence occurring by way of imitation and/or tolerance of similar behaviors and experiences into adulthood (Mair et al., 2012).
+Regardless of the level of adversity experienced during childhood, a significant proportion (93%) of participants reported to have experienced intimate partner violence, supporting previous research findings (Jones et al., 2018; Messina & Calhoun, 2021).
 High rates of head injury resulting in a loss of consciousness as a direct result of intimate partner violence were reported in the sample with almost half reporting ongoing mental health issues as a consequence of the head injury.
-This is consistent with research indicating that head injury with loss of consciousness is found more commonly among violent female prisoner populations than those who are incarcerated for non-violent crimes (Brewer-Smyth et al., 2004).
-Numerous factors confer risk for traumatic brain injury beyond intimate partner violence such as substance use and physical assault (non-family or intimate partner violence), both of which are substantially over-represented in prisoner populations and may be a risk-factor for criminal behaviours, impulsiveness, and violence (Australian Institute of Health and Welfare, 2020; Brewer-Smyth et al., 2004; Schofield et al., 2006).
-Screening for head injury on entry into the justice system may provide the opportunity to divert offenders away from incarceration, and into treatment programs to address the needs of those affected by head injury (Schofield et al., 2006).
+This is consistent with research indicating that head injury with loss of consciousness is found more commonly among violent female prisoner populations than those who are incarcerated for non-violent crimes (Brewer-Smyth et al., 2004, 2016).
+Importantly, this finding also supports the literature that the accumulation of adversity in childhood is considered to increase the risk for continued victimization into adulthood, resulting in an increased risk of sustaining a brain injury (Brewer-Smyth et al., 2016; Ma et al., 2019; Schofield et al., 2006).
+Numerous factors confer risk for traumatic brain injury beyond intimate partner violence such as substance use and physical assault (nonfamily or intimate partner violence), both of which are substantially over-represented in prisoner populations and may be a risk-factor for criminal behaviors, impulsiveness, and violence (Australian Institute of Health and Welfare, 2020; Brewer-Smyth et al., 2004, 2016; Schofield et al., 2006).
+Screening for head injury on entry into the justice system may provide the opportunity to divert woman away from incarceration, and into treatment programs to address the needs of those affected by head injury (Schofield et al., 2006).

-Early childhood exposure to parental/carers who misuse substances represents negative parental modelling of coping skills and adaptive functioning and is a robust predictor for substance misuse in adulthood (Marotta, 2017).
-Many participants reported that they witnessed substance use in the household as a child (59%).
-Previous research by Kubiak and colleagues

-(2017), found no direct effect of substance use on the perpetration of violence, rather the misuse of substances was considered an attempt to suppress or avoid difficult emotions relating to ACEs, leading to a greater difficulty in managing emotions such as anger, suggesting that these factors have an indirect effect on offending, yet are interconnected.
+Early childhood exposure to parental/carers who misuse substances represents negative parental modeling of coping skills and adaptive functioning and is a robust predictor for substance misuse in adulthood (Marotta, 2017).
+Many participants reported that they witnessed substance use in the household as a child (59%), yet there was no difference of significance between those who reported both alcohol and non-alcohol substance use and the accumulation of five or more ACEs.
+Previous research by Kubiak et al. (2017), found no direct effect of substance use on the perpetration of violence, rather the misuse of substances was considered an attempt to suppress or avoid difficult emotions relating to ACEs, leading to a greater difficulty in managing emotions such as anger, suggesting that these factors have an indirect effect on offending, yet are interconnected.
 The extent of trauma exposure during childhood development appears to correlate negatively with the effectiveness of interventions for substance use among women (Marotta, 2017).

-These findings highlight the need for female specific programs such as BV, in addressing the complexities of ACEs, cyclic victimisation including head injury and the relevance to the causality of the perpetration of violence.
-Importantly, the unique needs of female offenders may be currently overlooked in existing programs generalised from men.
+These findings highlight the need for female specific programs, in addressing the complexities of ACEs, cyclic victimization including head injury and the relevance to the causality of the perpetration of violence.
+Importantly, the unique needs of female offenders may be currently overlooked in existing programs generalized from men.